UKCloud/documentation/articles/openshift/oshift-how-configure-portworx-volume-replication.md

 ## Overview

 Portworx is a cloud-native storage solution that is now available as an integration with our OpenShift offering.
-This article describes how to configure replication for Portworx volumes and provides an overview of Portworx failover capabilities.
+This article describes how to configure replication for Portworx volumes.

 ### Intended audience